-Engines operate most efficiently at the RPM confirmed in the engine operating manuals, assuming your boat is equipped with the correct engine(s), the engine(s) are properly tuned, and the drive system(s) are in good condition.
+Engines operate most efficiently when they are properly tuned, and the props are in good condition.
 Efficiency will decrease if normal care and maintenance is not performed.
 Neglecting the engines will cause power to drop and speed to decrease.
 In addition, expensive repairs may become necessary.
 Be sure to follow all instructions in the engine operation manual(s).